nviennot/playdrone/README.md

 [![A Measurement Study of Google Play](http://i.imgur.com/ZAuWtry.png)](http://viennot.com/playdrone.pdf)

+The talk can be watched on Youtube: [http://youtu.be/xS0lyL\_0OAM](http://youtu.be/xS0lyL_0OAM)

+The slides are available here: [http://viennot.com/playdrone-slides.pdf](http://viennot.com/playdrone-slides.pdf)

+The paper can be downloaded here: [http://viennot.com/playdrone.pdf](http://viennot.com/playdrone.pdf)

 ---

 The code is research quality code.
 It's poorly documented, and have no test suite.